Prebiotic formulation might improve outcomes for children with inflammatory bowel disease.

 Canadian children with IBD need new treatment options

 Canada has among the highest rates of pediatric inflammatory bowel disease in the world.
-Over 7,000 Canadian children under the age of 18 have been diagnosed with IBD and around 650 Canadian children under 16 are newly diagnosed with the condition each year.
+More than 7,000 Canadian children under the age of 18 have been diagnosed with IBD and around 650 Canadian children under 16 are newly diagnosed with the condition each year.
 The age group with the most rapidly rising incidence of IBD is children under five years old.

 Inflammatory bowel disease is thought to be caused by complex interactions between genetics, the gut microbiome, and environmental factors — such as diet — that lead to an abnormal response by the immune system.